arimorty/floatingsearchview/README.md

 *Optional*:

 Set a callback for when a given suggestion is bound to the suggestion list.

-For the history icon to show, you would need to implement this.
+For the history icons to show, you would need to implement this.
 You can refer [the sample project for more details](https://github.com/ericn37/floatingsearchview/blob/master/sample/src/main/java/com/arlib/floatingsearchviewdemo/MainActivity.java).
 ```
    mSearchView.setOnBindSuggestionCallback(new SearchSuggestionsAdapter.OnBindSuggestionCallback() {
             @Override